Data Science Lab

 Pre-requisite:

-• The users must configure the Secret Management using the Admin module of the platform before attempting the Secret option inside the DS Lab module.
+• The users must configure the using the Admin module of the platform before attempting the Secret option inside the DS Lab module.

 • The configured Secrets must be shared with a user group to access it inside the Data Science Lab module.